What is Scene Testing?

 How is Scene Testing different from Asset Testing?

-Asset Testing allows you to test one asset and the elements within it, such as a logo, flavour variant, or promotional message.
-You can place that asset into context, but the analysis stays focused on that single asset and its internal elements.
+Asset Testing is an asset-out workflow.
+You start with one asset and analyse that asset and its internal elements, such as a logo, flavour variant, or promotional message.
+You can place that asset into a simulated context, but the analysis remains focused on that single asset.

 When should I use Scene Testing?

-Use Scene Testing when you want to measure performance in context across a full environment.
+Use Scene Testing when you want to measure performance across a full environment and compare multiple products, assets, or placements within that scene.
 Common use cases include:

 How does it work?